usbpc/AudiblePodcastFeed/docs/AUTOMATE_DOWNLOADING.md

 ```
 <details>
 <summary>Explanation of <a href="https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html">the service unit</a></summary>
-The service unit tells systemd to run the command <code>docker compose up audible-podcasts-downloader</code>
+The *service unit* tells systemd to run the command <code>docker compose up audible-podcasts-downloader</code>
 in the the working directory <code>{{ absolute path to docker-compose.yml directory }}</code>.
-By default all systemd units execute the commands with root permissions.
+By default all systemd units execute commands with root permissions.
 </details>

 `audible-download-books.timer`: